LayeredStudio/quick-login/readme.txt

 == Changelog ==

+* Added - Slack provider.
+Enable login with Slack for your team
 * Updated - Plugin name is changed from "Quick Login" to "Quick Social Login" to better reflect what feature it adds to a website

 = 1.2.1 - 15 May 2019 =